charitha1702/TrackIt/README.md

 ---
 ##  Vision

-GuidedGoals is built around a simple idea:
+TrackIt is built around a simple idea:
 > **Small consistent actions grow into something bigger.**
-Instead of treating productivity as a race, GuidedGoals turns progress into a visual journey — one goal, one step, and one tree at a time.
+Instead of treating productivity as a race,TrackIt turns progress into a visual journey — one goal, one step, and one tree at a time.

 ---
 ##  Project

-**GuidedGoals — Forest Flow Goals**
+**TrackIt — Forest Flow Goals**

 Built with using React, TypeScript, Tailwind CSS, Supabase, Lovable, and GitHub.